UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/Datasets/sociodemo_harmonised/README/ethnicity_info.md

 <br>

->This [**downloadable spreadsheet**](../../../images/lps_ethnicity_v1.xltm) summarises the ethnic group categories used by each LPS and how these have been harmonised by UK LLC.
+>This [**spreadsheet**](../../../../images/lps_ethnicity_v1.xltm) summarises the ethnic group categories used by each LPS and how these have been harmonised by UK LLC.
 It also shows how UK LLC has harmonised ethnic categories which do not fit exactly into UK LLC's groupings.